 - H. Discharges.
 Discharge of the guardian will not be made in the order settling final account.
 A separate declaration for final discharge must be submitted, together with the receipt executed by the former ward and a copy of the order settling the final account and ordering delivery of the assets to the former ward.
-The declaration must state the date on which the ward reached majority. - I. Copies.
-All filings regarding guardianships must be accompanied by a copy designated for the Court Investigator. - J. Current Address.
-All attorneys and guardians are required to keep the Court informed of their current addresses and phone numbers as well as the current address and phone number of the ward. - K. Use of Minor's Assets for Support.
+The declaration must state the date on which the ward reached majority. - I. Current Address.
+All attorneys and guardians are required to keep the Court informed of their current addresses and phone numbers as well as the current address and phone number of the ward. - J. Use of Minor's Assets for Support.
 In guardianship cases, if a minor has a living parent who receives or is entitled to support for the minor from another source, prior Court approval must be obtained before using guardianship assets for the minor's support, maintenance, or education.
 The petition must set forth the parents' financial inability or other circumstances which would justify use of the guardianship assets.
 Such petition may be included in a petition for the appointment of a guardian.
-An order granting the petition should normally be for a limited period of time, usually not to exceed 6 months, or for a specific and limited purpose. - 1.
-Funds in Blocked Accounts.
-A request for withdrawal of amounts necessary for the minor's support may normally be made ex parte if accompanied by a sufficient showing of the need.
-However, where the minor has a living parent, the petition must contain the allegations referred to above; in such cases the Court may require the obtaining of an order prescribing notice and a calendared hearing.
+An order granting the petition should normally be for a limited period of time, usually not to exceed 6 months, or for a specific and limited purpose.

-[Rule 5.55 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.55 effective 1/1/22; Rule 6.55 renumbered as 6.54 effective 7/1/24]
+[Rule 5.55 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.55 effective 1/1/22; Rule 6.55 renumbered as 6.54 effective 7/1/24; amended 1/1/25]